 Also, if you have a clinically verified medical condition that prevents you from earning more, you are eligible to seek energy concessions.

 Every financial year, the South Australian government indexes the amount of energy concession offered to applicants.

 For the 2021/22 financial year, the indexed concession amount for payment of energy bills is $233.6.

 How Do You Apply For A Concession

-To apply for an energy bill concession, you need to fill an application form on the department of human services website.
+To apply for an energy bill concession, you need to fill out an application form on the Department of human services website.

 Be patient to receive your response as there can be processing delays.

 Energy concession customers are allowed to change their energy retailers.

 For this to happen, their names must match their Centrelink or DVA cards.
 Additionally, their names must appear on the electricity bill as the account holders.

 Upon receiving your first energy bill from your new retailer, you must update your records with the department.